gwabuya/gwabuya/README.md

 ### 📌 Skills & Expertise

--__Data Scientist__ - Proficient and experienced in web scraping, data mining, analysis and visualization of structured and unstructured data; and supports organizations with generating data-driven insights.
+- __Data Scientist__ - Proficient and experienced in web scraping, data mining, analysis and visualization of structured and unstructured data; and supports organizations with generating data-driven insights.
 Proficient in BI and Data Analytics (AI/ML) techniques and processes.

 •	__IT & Team Management__ - Experienced IT Director, possesses valuable organizational, business and technical skills, lead teams and implements complex applications & infrastructure projects.